Agentix-Net/Agentix.Net/samples/README.md

 1. Create a new project directory: `samples/Agentix.Sample.{SampleName}/`
 2. Add project references to the Agentix components you want to demonstrate
-3. Create a sample application showing integration patterns
+3. Follow the established patterns from existing samples
 4. Add your project to the solution file
 5. Document setup and usage in the project README